-Even if you lower the price later, you will have lost the momentum of the initial listing period and buyers will assume there’s something wrong with the home.
+Even if you lower the price later, you will have lost the momentum of the initial listing period.
+Often, buyers will assume there’s something wrong with the home.
 Eventually you may sell it, but more than likely the final sales price will be lower than your correct initial price would have been.
 Price your home too low and you have lost out on potential profit.

-Your price should be based on current local market conditions, not what your neighbor sold their place for a year ago, nor your guesstimate of what your home is worth.
-As your REALTOR, I will create a CMA by looking at recent sales, homes that didn’t sell and were pulled off the market, and current listings to guide your price decision.
+Your price should be based on current local market conditions, not what your neighbor sold their place for a year ago.
+Nor, your guesstimate of what your home is worth.
+As your REALTOR, I will create a CMA by looking at recent sales, homes that didn’t sell and were pulled off the market.
+And, of course, I’ll examine detailed, current listings to guide your price decision.

 Curb appeal is a reflection of an your care for home and is important if you intend to offer your home for sale.
 A neatly manicured lawn, well-maintained shrubbery and clean exterior areas shows owner’s pride in property’s aesthetics.
 Property values are often indicative of a neighborhood’s curb appeal, because areas that appear attractive are typically more desirable.

 A large percentage of homebuyers view property photos on the Internet.
 Before reading online details about a property’s interior features, buyers may glance at the exterior photos of a home.
 A home with pristine interior features might get overlooked if the outside areas are less appealing.
 So you should work to improve your exterior areas.
-I can give you property maintenance tips which won’t cost a fortune which could increase the number of interested buyers and lead to a faster sale.
+I can give you property maintenance tips which won’t cost a fortune.
+This will likely increase the number of interested buyers and lead to a faster sale.

 94% of homebuyers are on the internet.
 Ensure that you understand what a progressive marketing plan is and why it must be implemented to get your home sold.
-The majority of buyers look online first at properties so it’s crucial that your home has multiple professional-quality photos that make it look as enticing as possible, and that your home appears on multiple websites so buyers can see it.
+The majority of buyers look online first at properties.
+So, it’s crucial that your home has multiple professional-quality photos that make it look as enticing as possible.
+Additionally, your home must appear on multiple websites so buyers can see it.
 A listing without a photo or with one badly lit photo isn’t likely to generate many offers.
 Please see What I’ll Do For You on my Seller’s Page.

 In addition to the MLS, your home needs to be marketed on social media and should be directly advertised to other real estate agents, here and abroad, who are more likely to bring a buyer to your home.
 Foreign investors want United State real estate, as they view it as a safe investment.
 You need to reach every potential buyer and I make that happen.
 Please read my Seller’s pages.